puppetlabs/puppetdb/documentation/api/query/v4/overview.markdown

 (`["from", "<ENTITY>", ["<OPERATOR>", "<FIELD>", "<VALUE>"]]`).
 Unlike other endpoints, a query with a [`from`][from] is required to choose the [entity][entities] for which to query.
 For general info about queries, see [our guide to query structure.][query]

+* `timeout`: An optional limit on the number of seconds that the query will be allowed to run (e.g. `timeout=30`).
+If the limit is reached, the query will be interrupted.
+At the moment, that will result in either a 500 HTTP response status, or (more likely) a truncated JSON result if the result has begun streaming.
+Specifying this parameter is strongly encouraged.
+Lingering queries can consume substantial server resources (particularly on the PostgreSQL server) decreasing performance, for example, and increasing the maximum required storage space.
+  The [query timeout configuration settings][query-timeout-config] are also recommended.

 * `ast_only`: optional.
 A boolean value.
 When true, the query response will be the supplied `query` in AST, either exactly as supplied or translated from PQL.
 False by default.